sanketchaudhari45/AWS-DEVOPS-Notes-Assignment/README.md

-This Is what im learning from class
+This Is what im learning from my class
 In upcoming days im regularly sharing my assignment overhere with in depth notes. learning what is necessary in market now so dont doubt the syllabus .
 ✍ Syllabus of AWS/DevOps👇